 In 2006-2007, I worked for the British Government (DFID) in Iraq to try to improve the banking sector in Basra Province, to increase access to credit for small and medium enterprises (SMEs), and to develop international trading and investment links for Iraq.
 During this time, I established the parameters for a regional SME loan fund in Basra.
 I also worked to assist UNIDO in the establishment of an SME fund for the whole of Iraq, and in formulating an Iraq agricultural credit scheme for an EU government.
 From July 2008 to June 2009, I worked in Baghdad on a World Bank assignment to restart an SME fund for the Iraqi government, and from October 2009 to October 2011 worked in Jordan on a World Bank project to restructure a government-owned development bank.
 In June 2011, I became part of a small team monitoring the Temporary Financing Mechanism established to assist the new Libyan ruling council on behalf of the Contact Group.
 In 2012, I returned to Baghdad to work on a USAID project to improve access to finance in Iraq and in upgrading the banking system.
 I am still involved in Iraqi banking projects.

 I have experience of all banking products and services, operations and activities (necessary in setting up and evaluating financial institutions), and in corporate governance, SME finance, and risk management.
-I have a good knowledge of all banking and investment policies and procedures, as well as banking law and investment law.I am very comfortable with all cultures, and maintain a current list of international contacts in banking, business and politics in the regions in which I operate (mainly the Middle East, Africa and South Asia).
+I have a strong practical knowledge of all banking and investment policies and procedures, as well as banking law and investment law.I am very comfortable with all cultures, and maintain a current list of international contacts in banking, business and politics in the regions in which I operate (mainly the Middle East, Africa and South Asia).
 I am known for my problem solving, project management, strong inter-personal skills, staff management and development, as well as communication skills, diplomacy and advocacy.
 As well as English, my mother tongue, I am proficient in French and Arabic.